How to use the YouTube Content Verification Tool

 - When you are finished making selections on one page of results, click the Actions button at the top of the page and select the Takedown dropdown.
 A pop-up window will appear.

-- If applicable, please also identify any copyright owner you're acting on behalf of in the Work allegedly infringed free text field.
+- If applicable, please also identify any copyright owner you're acting on behalf of in the Asset title field when creating an asset.

-- Click the check boxes next to the statements at the bottom of the page if you agree.
+- Click the check box next to the statements at the bottom of the page if you agree.

 - Type your first and last name (not a company name) in the space indicated to serve as your digital signature.